markmiller302/chatbot/SETUP.md

 ## Usage

-1. **Enter API Key**: Paste your OpenAI API key in the sidebar
-2. **Upload File**: Upload an MP3 voicemail file
+1. **Upload File**: Upload an MP3 voicemail file
-3. **Generate Report**: Click "🎯 Generate Report"
+2. **Generate Report**: Click "🎯 Generate Report"
-4. **Wait for Processing**: The app will transcribe and analyze the audio
+3. **Wait for Processing**: The app will transcribe and analyze the audio
-5. **Download**: Click the download button for the generated Word document
+4. **Download**: Click the download button for the generated Word document

 ## Security Notes

-- API keys are entered directly into the app interface
-- Keys are stored only in browser session (not saved to disk)
+- API key is stored securely in Streamlit Cloud secrets
-- No API keys are stored in the source code
+- No API keys are stored in source code or configuration files
-- Each user must provide their own API key
+- The app automatically loads the API key from the cloud deployment

 ## Deployment

-This app can be deployed to any Streamlit-compatible platform:
-- Streamlit Cloud
-- Heroku
-- AWS/GCP/Azure
-- Local deployment

-No environment variables or secrets configuration required.
+This app is configured to run on Streamlit Cloud with the OpenAI API key stored as a secret in the deployment settings.

+**Note**: The API key is already configured in the Streamlit Cloud deployment.
+No additional setup required.